badd-labs/badd-labs/lab4.1/README.md

     - b.
 If player2 wins, send bid amount ie, 10 Ethers to player2.
     - c.
 If both the players win, divide the bid amount and send to players equally.
 Once the game is finished, `Account` values (on the right-top corner of the IDE) of the designated player addresses should be updated.
 Make sure the player is depositing exactly 5 Ethers else the transaction should be rejected.
 While depositing the amount (5 Ethers in our case), `Value` on the right-top corner must be equivalent to 5 Ethers, in-order for the Remix to send the transaction successfully.

+Deliverable
+---

+- For all exercises, you should show the screenshot of you executing the program successfully.
+For instance, in Exercise 1, your screenshort should show the execution of a sequence such as `greeter("X")` and `greet()` which prints the value of `X`.
+- In Exercise 2,3, you should also submit the solidity program you wrote.